elegant-bro/money/README.md

 ```

 You are free to use those objects in any out-of-the-box or custom operations.
-Let sea the next example: you need some tax which is `10%` of given amount but not less than `$2`.
+Let's take a look at the following example: you need some tax which is `10%` of the given amount but not less than `$2`.

 This is real object-oriented solution: